parse-community/docs/_includes/common/security.md

 ```
 {% endif %}

 Sometimes it's inconvenient to manage permissions on a per-user basis, and you want to have groups of users who get treated the same (like a set of admins with special powers).
-Roles are are a special kind of object that let you create a group of users that can all be assigned to the ACL.
+Roles are a special kind of object that let you create a group of users that can all be assigned to the ACL.
 The best thing about roles is that you can add and remove users from a role without having to update every single object that is restricted to that role.
 To create an object that is writeable only by admins:

 {% if page.language == "objective_c-swift" %}
 <div class="language-toggle" markdown="1">